Sabri Al-Haiki: Career

-Sabri Al haiki, started writing in Taiz for the official newspaper of the Republic in 1978.
-He had a fixed column on the last page in the name of obsessions.In 1979, Sabri Al-Haiki was a founding member of the Yemeni Writers and Writers Union branch.
-During his studies, he secured a position with the Ministry of Information and Culture working morning and studying in the evening.
-He moved to Sana'a.
-He edited the arts page in the Revolution newspaper.
-After completing his high school, he received a scholarship to study drama from the state of Kuwait and then in 1985, he returned to Yemen after receiving his bachelor's degree in criticism and theatrical literature.
-In Yemen he has been responsible for editing the Literary, Magazine (new in Yemen).
-He was also a founding member of the Yemeni artists Syndicate in addition to being a member of the Union of Arab Writers.
+Sabri Al Haiki started writing in Taiz for the official newspaper of the Republic in 1978.
+He had a fixed column on the last page named 'Obsessions'.
+In 1979, Sabri Al-Haiki was a founding member of the Yemini Writers and Writers Union branch.
+During his studies, he secured a position with the Ministry of Information and Culture, working in the morning and studying during the evening.
+He moved to Sana'a during the 1980s.
+He was the editor for the arts page in the Revolution newspaper.
+After completing high school, he received a scholarship to study drama from the state of Kuwait.
+Then, in 1985, he returned to Yemen after receiving his bachelor's degree in criticism and theatrical literature.
+In Yemen, he edited a literary magazine).
+He was also a founding member of the Yemeni Artists Syndicate in addition to being a member of the Union of Arab Writers.

-Founding Member of the "Modern Art Group", Sanaa – Yemen.
-(1992).
+Sarbi Al-Haiki was the founding Member of the "Modern Art Group", which was founded in 1992 in Sana'a.